bioimageit/bioimageit_core/README.md

-# BioImagePy
+# BioImageIT core

-BioImagePy is a python library to write biological data analysis pipelines.
+BioImageIT core is a python library to write biological data analysis pipelines.

 # Documentation